≡ Menu

 Headstone

 A headstone is an important marker for your burial plot.
-It will be the place your loved ones come to remember you.
-The price range for this varies greatly, depending on how immaculate of a headstone you want.
+It will be the place where your loved ones come to remember you.
+The price range for this varies wildly, depending on how immaculate a headstone you want.

 Total Cost: $500-5000